- Under $400 ISUP’s – Variety of entry-level inflatable paddle boards reviewed

 SURFBOARD CARE ABC

-TAKE CARE OF YOUR SURFBOARD – Handling your surfboard is crucially important maintaining its health and the keeping it watertight.
+TAKE CARE OF YOUR SURFBOARD – Handling your surfboard is crucially important maintaining its health and keeping it watertight.
 If you have dinged your board somewhere – it will most likely have a crack in it.
 Make sure to stack the board somewhere where it wouldn’t fall and transport it without hitting anything.
 A board that’s got a minor crack in it – will let the water in, and the saltwater will spread inside your surfboard – making it rot inside.
 The more water gets in board over time – the weaker the material will get, and apparently the board is getting SLOWER as well.
 Sh1t!
 If you have dinged your board slightly – get it fixed.
 Sometimes you need to wait for a day or two to let it dry out.

 Which Is The Best Surfboard For An Advanced Surfer?

-This guide here is made for the surfer who make no exceptions in performance.
+This guide here is made for the surfer who makes no exceptions in performance.
 Like an expert surfer, you are confident riding all kinds of surfable waves out there.
 Having the board to match your skills, style, needs, and the types of waves are the key that opens new doors for experienced surfers.
 Having the right surfboard to accomplish that is crucial.
 There’s always room to advance your riding style, and the right board could create a new style and a whole new approach.

 Who is an expert or advanced surfer anyway?

-An expert surfer is a someone who has advanced the skill of surfing through time and experience.
-Experienced surfers know how to read the forecast, are physically fit and have the knowledge where and when to paddle for the right wave.
+An expert surfer is someone who has advanced the skill of surfing through time and experience.
+Experienced surfers know how to read the forecast, are physically fit, and have the knowledge where and when to paddle for the right wave.
 In one word – they are incredibly efficient, squeezing out all the fun that’s out there.

 Whether there would be knee-high or well overhead waves strolling by – an experienced surfer knows where’s the best place to be and not to be.
 Another advance an experienced surfer has – is the experience of different gear.
 Advanced surfers have tried various wetsuits and boards, that are good, and others that not so much.
 They know their niché.